delan/cygmake/profiles/irssi/data/install/shared/README.txt

 Included in this release:

-  * mintty 1.1.3
+  * mintty and the Irssi text UI
-  * Irssi proxy (--with-proxy)
+  * Irssi proxy
-  * Perl scripting support (--with-perl-staticlib)
+  * Support for modules and Perl scripting
+  * Support for IPv6, SSL, and large files

 Not included in this release:

-  * Irssi bot (--with-bot): linking fails with undefined reference errors.
+  * Irssi bot: linking fails with undefined reference errors
-  * SOCKS proxy support (--with-socks): can't locate appropriate libsocks.
-  * Garbage collector (--with-gc): Irssi silently exits or segfaults when run.
+  * Garbage collector: Irssi silently exits or segfaults when run
-  * DANE (--enable-dane): libval does not support Windows and fails to compile.
+  * DANE: libval does not support Windows and fails to compile